Cambridge University Cricket Club: Cricket at the University of Cambridge

 Players who represent Cambridge in the University Match against Oxford are awarded a "Blue", which recognises sporting achievement at the highest level whilst a student at the university.
-As of 2018, Cambridge meets Oxford at Lord's in first-class and limited-overs matches, and a "Blue" is awarded to anyone who plays for Cambridge in either fixture.
+A "Blue" is awarded to anyone who plays for Cambridge in either fixture.

 Those representing the (in recent years considered the Second XI) are eligible for a "Crusaders' Colour" if they represent the Crusaders against Oxford's Authentics.
 Despite a large winter training-squad, and many players representing the university over the summer months (up to 50 players from the training squad and college level), rarely are more than a total of 12 Blues and 12 Colours awarded.
 Women cricketers are awarded a Half-Blue for playing in the one-day match against Oxford and a discretionary full Blue if any of them meet the relevant criteria laid down by the Blues Committee.

 Cricket is also played between the constituent colleges of Cambridge University.
 This currently takes the form of a cup competition 'Cuppers'.
 However, the colleges also play a range of their own friendly fixtures.
 Over the years, a number of independent student clubs have been formed such as Magpies, Chaffinches, Crusaders, Inexpressibles, Quidnuncs, Perambulators and Etceteras, to name a few and they have played fixtures against the colleges and other wandering sides.

 Recent history

 In recent Oxford versus Cambridge University matches, the honours have been fairly even between the two universities.
 In 2010 Cambridge University played Oxford in three matches for the first time: Twenty20, 4-Day First-Class and the 1-Day Match at Lord's (colours are not awarded for the Twenty20 game).

-The Cambridge Centre of Cricketing Excellence (UCCE) team played 27 first-class matches between 2001 and 2009.
+The Cambridge Centre of Cricketing Excellence (UCCE) team played 27 matches between 2001 and 2009.
 Subsequently, as the Cambridge Marylebone Cricket Club University, three First Class fixtures were played each season until 2014 when this was reduced to two.
-In 2019, the ECB announced that the Cambridge games (among other university games) was set to lose first-class status by 2021.
+In 2019, the ECB announced that the Cambridge games (among other university games) was set to lose first class status by 2021.
 The last matches involving Cambridge University as part of Cambridge UCCE or Cambridge UCCE Women were in 2022.

 Grounds

-The three grounds that Cambridge University Cricket Club has used for home first-class and List A matches since 1821 are listed below.
-Only the first-class and List A matches played at the ground by Cambridge University, Cambridge UCCE, and Cambridge MCCU are recorded in the table.
+The three grounds that Cambridge University Cricket Club has used for home and List A matches since 1821 are listed below.
+Only the matches played at the ground by Cambridge University, Cambridge UCCE, and Cambridge MCCU are recorded in the table.